 A Beginner’s Guide To Buying Facebook Stock.
 Suffice it to say that Facebook (FB) has been fluctuating over the last few years, as has its stock market price.
 Since its initial public offering in May 2012, it’s remained a high-profile company that constantly embraces the general public image.

 A key member of the famous FAANG group of tech industry superstars, including Amazon (AMZN), Apple (AAPL), Netflix (NFLX), and Alphabet (GOOG), Facebook has attracted both retail and institutional investors.
 Held on a large scale.

-Its shares have grown unusually strong and relatively smooth over the years since its IPO, but it has been marked by shareholder concerns about data privacy scandals and antitrust investigations.
+Its shares have grown unusually strong and relatively smoothly over the years since its IPO, but it has been marked by shareholder concerns about data privacy scandals and antitrust investigations.
 Is.
-Still, Facebook shares have recovered, reaching all-time highs within the fall of 2020.
+Still, Facebook shares have recovered, reaching all-time highs in the fall of 2020.

 Facebook has become one of the largest and most well-known tech companies in the world.

 Since its IPO in 2012, the company’s shares have risen sharply, and reached all-time highs by the end of 2020, despite some roadblocks.

 If you opt to shop for FB shares, you’ll easily do so using your broker or through your financial advisor.